 Listen closely.
 This is an auditory learner style.
 Auditory learners prefer to talk and listen as they learn.
 When an auditory learner is introduced to a new concept or skill that they are tackling, their voice is their best communication asset.

-You can cater to these learners by expressing the overview of what will be covered in your time together.
-This helps your learner prepare themselves to listen for critical information and allows them to be better prepared for what they will be learning.
+You can cater to these learners by expressing an overview of what will be covered in your time together.
+This helps your learners prepare themselves to listen for critical information and allows them to be better prepared for what they will be learning.
 As you begin your instruction, thoroughly covering processes and expectations that your team will be in charge of is important for auditory learners.
 Learning how to teach through conversation will be vital for these learners to retain and apply the covered material.

 Let’s look at a few learning tactics that help auditory learners:

 - Foster conversation and discussion throughout your learning experience.
 Allowing your auditory learners to explain ideas out loud and process material is important for their ability to retain what is being taught.

 - Auditory learners tend to be very gifted storytellers.
 Look for ways that this skill can be developed in their role and allow them to cultivate that skill.